mstksg/inCode/copy/entries/chapman.md

 Anyways, over the course of the first half of my final year at my undergraduate university , I talked to more and more people and received a lot of suggestions on what was for me.
-I ended up spending most of my time in the Applied Maths department of my school, and I eventually stumbled upon the field of "Computational Science", which was presented to me as this interdisciplinary blend of Physics/Engineering, Applied Mathematics, and Computer Science.
+I owe a lot of where I am today to the people who helped me during this stage, and for the people who took time out to invest in guiding me.
+I found myself spending a lot of time in the Applied Maths department of my school, and I eventually stumbled upon the field of "Computational Science", which was presented to me as this interdisciplinary blend of Physics/Engineering, Applied Mathematics, and Computer Science.
 It basically involves pulling in from the entire landscape of maths and applying it to developing new computational techniques, models, and methods in order to solve vast and complex problems in the real world across a wide variety of domains.

 Really, it seemed to represent everything that I had been interested in and was pursuing on my own time, for the past year or two.
 It represented